What Is Gross Profit?

 Here, total revenue includes all streams of revenue.
 You’d include both your revenue from sales and income from investments.

-Similarly, total expenses account for all your company’s expenses — whether product-related or administrative.
+Similarly, total expenses account for all your company’s expenses — whether product-related or administrative and operating costs.

 Gross Profit vs. Net Profit

 Your company’s gross profit considers your revenue and direct costs related to your product, while net profit measures how much money your business makes overall.